Gallery Bergen-West Hall

 Gallery Bergen recently showed, “Belongings: Photographs at the Borders of Citizenship” exhibition which is showing the works of Dorothea Lange, Ansel Adams and Clem Albers (1942) and Tamara Merino (2018).
 This exhibition pairs two sets of photographic records, two tragic experiences of people on two sides of the US border, separated by seventy-five years in America’s cultural and political struggle over who belongs and who doesn’t (Bergen Gallery Press Release).

-Don’t miss the current exhibition, “Lines of Fire/Lines of Ice” .
+A former exhibition was “Lines of Fire/Lines of Ice” .
 This exhibition is art being presented to get us to think of our effects on nature.
 The Gallery Bergen is presenting art that might help us change our views of ourselves in the world (Curator).

 “It is 2019.
 Fires advance; glaciers retreat.
 Oceans rise; deserts spread.
 The Homo sapiens population grows exponentially; entire species of fish, mollusks, insects, amphibians and birds perish each day.
 Lines are being redrawn on the surface of the earth-lines that can be seen from space.
 Yes these same lines are often blurred or erased when viewed through the lens of ideology”-Tim Blunk, Curator.